The Loneliness Of Solo Travel

 The independence.

-The cinematic feeling of wandering through foreign cities completely untethered.
+The feeling of wandering through unfamiliar cities with nowhere you have to be.

-And sometimes it really does feel exactly like that.
+And sometimes it really is exactly like that.

-But there’s another side to solo travel people talk about far less openly:
+But there’s another side to solo travel people talk about far less often:

 the loneliness.